7 Takeaways From The 1st Night Of The Democratic National Convention

 One of the key tasks of a convention is to get voters excited about the candidate.
 Joe Biden is facing some deficiencies in that regard.
 So the Democrats are using this virtual platform to tell Biden's story, highlighting what they believe are his decency and empathy in contrast to Trump.

-Democrats started to do that tonight in small and large ways.
+Democrats started to do that Monday night in small and large ways.
 They described Biden as someone who is "real" and someone of "character."
 Obama described Biden as "a profoundly decent man, guided by faith" and alluded to the tragedies he's faced in life with the death of his first wife and daughter in a car accident decades ago, and more recently the loss of his son Beau to cancer.
 "Joe knows the anguish of sitting at a table with an empty chair," she said.

 As to the kind of president he would be, Obama noted: "[H]e listens.
 He will tell the truth and trust science.
 He will make smart plans and manage a good team."